robbert-harms/MDT/docs/_getting_started/analysis.rst

 ---------------------
 It is sometimes convenient to run analysis on a single slice (Region Of Interest) before running it whole brain.
 Using the tab "Generate ROI mask" it is possible to load a whole brain mask and create a new mask where only one slice is used.
-This ROI mask is just another mask but with more voxels masked.
+This ROI mask is just another mask with even more voxels masked.

 We do not need this step for the MDT example slices since that dataset is already compressed to two slices.